briansworth/dev/_posts/2019-8-20-PowerShell-Sccm-Configure-SUP.md

 $preRoles | Select RoleName
 ```

-With our PowerShell session setup to work with Sccm,
-we can add our SUP role to Sccm.
+Now we can add our SUP role to Sccm.
-You will need the FQDN of the server to get it working.
+You will need the FQDN of the server your want to deploy it to first.
+In my case, I will be using the local Primary Site Server.

+*Note: If you are using a remote server for your SUP,
+you will need to add it as a CMSiteSystemServer.
+Use the 'New-CMSiteSystemServer' cmdlet for this before proceeding.*

 ```powershell
 # If you are not using the local Sccm server change computer name accordingly